 Payment & Reimbursement

-- There is a third option to get the money: if a Tinkerer becomes a Master Tinkerer and branches out into their own workshop, the owner of their previous workshop has to hand out the money also as starter for the new business.
-Part of it will automatically get charged by the Tinkerer guild for the certification fee and other expenses, but usually there is enough money left to buy or rent a small workshop and hire the first Tinker Apprentice.
+Starting a New Workshop: Another option for accessing the withheld funds arises when a Tinkerer becomes a Master Tinkerer and decides to establish their own workshop.
+In this scenario, the previous workshop owner is obliged to release the money as a startup fund for the Tinkerer's new business.
+Although a portion of the funds is typically used to cover certification fees and other expenses mandated by the Tinkerer guild, there is usually enough remaining to acquire or rent a small workshop and hire the first Tinker Apprentice.

 - Aeum (for magical empowered gadgets)